Drug Evaluation Committee 2022-48 Necessity of SAE Reporting at the Time of Hospitalization at the Subject's Request

 Although the subject was hospitalized at the subject's request, treatment is being provided for the AE.

-I checked the Clinical Trial 119 , 2008-46, and 2022-12, but they were not clear, so I would appreciate your opinion.
+I checked the Clinical Trial 119 , 2008-46, and 2022-12, but I could not find a clear answer, so I would appreciate your opinion.

 If the physician has determined that hospitalization for treatment is not necessary and the subject is hospitalized at the subject's request (hospitalization for convenience), this does not constitute a serious adverse event (SAE).
 The decision is based on whether or not the treatment required hospitalization or prolonged hospitalization, not on whether or not the treatment was provided in the hospital.